Paris Métro Line 3bis: Metro Line 3

-On 13 March 1903 the Council of Paris granted the Compagnie du chemin de fer métropolitain de Paris (CMP) the right to build a second east–west Métro line, in addition to Line 1.
+On 13 March 1903, the Council of Paris granted the Compagnie du chemin de fer métropolitain de Paris (CMP) the right to build a second east–west Métro line, in addition to Line 1.
 On 19 October 1904, the section of Line 3 running from Villiers to Père Lachaise was opened; the remainder of the line to Gambetta was opened on 25 January 1905.
 The new line contained seventeen stations.
 A westward extension was progressively put into service, first to Pereire on 23 May 1910 and later to Porte de Champerret on 15 February 1911.

 Expansion of Line 3

-On 14 June 1901 the Council of Paris announced its wish for a study regarding the construction of a network to complement the first lines; the goal was to leave no point in the city more than 400 m away from a métro station.
+On 14 June 1901, the Council of Paris announced its wish for a study regarding the construction of a network to complement the first lines; the goal was to leave no point in the city more than 400 m away from a métro station.

 The Fulgence Bienvenüe project was presented on 4 December 1901, and proposed a number of new lines and expansions, including one to line 3 from Gambetta to the Romainville porte (Porte des Lilas).

 A second loan of 179 million francs for the work was approved on 26 June 1903.
 On 28 December 1905, the Council of Paris awarded the expansion project to the CMP.
 The decision was formalized on 23 December 1907.
 Eventually, a third loan of 40 million francs was authorized on 10 April 1908, but this was not granted until April 1910 due to the associated déclaration d'utilité publique, a process required in France to demonstrate the public benefits of a proposed project.

 The planned extension, which would connect to line 7 (now 7bis) at the station Pré-Saint-Gervais, stretched 2.157 km.
-It was constructed under the avenue Gambetta to Porte Lilas, where a turnaround loop was installed under the city walls.
-The terrain of the area, which was especially moist and unstable—due to the ancient Saint-Fargeau Lake—made construction difficult.
-As a result, the tunnel was built in a layer of gypsum, very deep underground; stations were contained in a reinforced vault, with elevators linking the platforms to the surface.
+It was constructed under the avenue Gambetta to the Porte des Lilas, where a turnaround loop was installed under the city walls.
+The local terrain was especially moist and unstable due to the ancient Saint-Fargeau Lake, and thus made construction difficult.
+As a result, the tunnel was built in a layer of gypsum very deep underground.
+Stations were contained in a reinforced vault, with elevators linking the platforms to the surface.
 Beyond the Porte des Lilas, a double-track tunnel extended by two single-track tunnels—the voie des Fêtes (south tunnel) and the voie navette ("shuttle line", north tunnel) connected the extension to line 7—allowing the latter to be extended to Porte des Lilas in the future.